c3lang/c3c/README.md

 # C3 Language
 <img src="https://c3-lang.org/assets/logo.svg" align="right" height="120" />

-C3 is a programming language that builds on the syntax and semantics of the C language, with the goal of evolving it while still retaining familiarity for C programmers.
+C3 is a general-purpose programming language for building fast native software: applications, games, tools, servers, libraries, and systems.

-It's an evolution, not a revolution: the C-like for programmers who like C.
+It's an evolution, not a revolution: familiar C syntax and semantics, modernized for everyday development.

 Precompiled binaries for the following operating systems are available: